timboudreau/simpleproxy/README.md

 	Cache-Control: no-cache, no-store
 	Expires: Tue, 2 Jan 1990, 00:00:00 GMT

-It is not meant to be fast (its buffer is small, and it's defeating caching, after all!).
+It is not meant to be fast (it's defeating caching, after all!).

 Modifying It